Third grade just got harder.

 Mississippi miracle or mirage?

-Winstead is one of many school leaders who see problems with the state’s new third-grade retention policy.
+Some schools leaders see other problems with the state’s tougher third-grade retention policy.

 “It’s about keeping the kids in third grade so that they don’t take the fourth grade NAEP test so that your NAEP scores look better and you have a ‘Mississippi miracle,’ ” Winstead said in 2021.